-You already know storm windows can make your home more comfortable by insulating your windows from cold drafts and outside noise.
+You already know the best storm windows can make your home more comfortable by insulating your windows from cold drafts and outside noise.
 And that a more insulated home leads to lower energy bills and higher savings.
-But here’s something you probably don’t know yet: which storm windows are right for your home and what types of window insulation you need.
+But here’s something you probably don’t know yet: which storm windows are best for your home and what types of window insulation you need.
 We’re here to explain the different types of storm windows and how they can help your home.

 There are many types of storm windows of varying quality and design.
 To better understand what you want from your storm windows, ask yourself a few questions: Do outside noises such as traffic or neighbors bother me?
 Are the aesthetics of my original windows important to me?
 Do I need to be able to remove the storm windows easily?

 Storm windows come in two broad categories: exterior and interior.
 You can have one, or the other, or both together for added insulation.
 Exterior storm windows protect your original windows from the elements and insulate your home.
 Interior storm windows insulate your home and have many other benefits as well.